Best Texting Services for Ecommerce Apparel (2026)

 A simple rule of thumb: Attentive is a strong enterprise option, Postscript is a Shopify-native favorite, and Klaviyo SMS fits best when Klaviyo already runs your lifecycle marketing and segmentation.

-No. Return Signals builds a personal relationship between the brand and each customer, starting after delivery.
-15% of conversations surface buying intent organically, because customers confide in a brand they trust.
-Most brands keep their SMS marketing platform for broadcasts and flows, and use Return Signals for the ongoing 1:1 relationship.
+No. Signals builds a personal relationship between the brand and each customer, starting after delivery.
+In the Quaker Marine experiment, 13% of customers mentioned reorder plans and 9% asked about products they hadn't bought yet.
+Most brands keep their SMS marketing platform for broadcasts and flows, and use Signals for the ongoing 1:1 relationship.

 How do I keep SMS from feeling spammy?